 The oculus staircase embodies in practical, material form the values and ethos of the Innovation Central building: it’s a dynamic connecting path, with – as the name suggests – an eye open to the outside world.Professor Damian Walford Davies, Pro Vice-Chancellor, College of Arts, Humanities and Social Sciences

-Bouygues UK has worked with Student Ambassadors in partnership with the Construction Industry Training Board (CITB) on projects at schools in Margam, Port Talbot and Penarth, but this is the first time Bouygues UK is partnering with students at a higher education establishment to help with community communication.
+Bouygues UK has worked with Student Ambassadors in partnership with the Construction Industry Training Board (CITB) on projects at schools in Margam, Port Talbot and Penarth, but this was the first time Bouygues UK had partnered with students at a higher education establishment to help with community communication.

-Five student volunteers from diverse backgrounds and areas of academic study at Cardiff University have been recruited to write, blog and share social media posts about their exclusive insights into the build on the city centre site.
+Five student volunteers from diverse backgrounds and areas of academic study at Cardiff University were recruited to write, blog and share social media posts about their exclusive insights into the build on the city centre site.

-The students will visit the site throughout the duration of the project to see how Bouygues UK and Cardiff University are working together to transform a former disused rail yard into a state-of-the-art campus.
+The students visited the site throughout the duration of the project to see how Bouygues UK and Cardiff University worked together to transform a former disused rail yard into a state-of-the-art campus.

 “It is so encouraging that we have students from such diverse courses as Medicine, Urban Planning and Development and Civil Engineering.Nick Toulson, Social Value Manager, Bouygues UK